mesosphere/dcos-docs-site/pages/services/edge-lb/concepts/index.md

 navigationTitle: Edge-LB concepts
 title: Edge-LB concepts
 menuWeight: 5
-excerpt: Edge-LB proxies and load balances traffic for services that run on DC/OS Enterprise clusters
+excerpt: Edge-LB provides production-grade load balancing for services that run on DC/OS Enterprise clusters
 enterprise: true
 ---

-For most organizations, Edge-LB provides load balancing and workload distribution for external client requests wanting access to services running inside of the cluster.
+At its core, Edge-LB provides secure communication, load balancing, and workload distribution for external client requests wanting access to services running inside of DC/OS clusters.
 The application name, node, and port define the **frontend** for the inbound request.
 The load balancer applies its configuration rules and routes the inbound traffic to the appropriate **backend** servers that are configured to respond to the service request.

 Although this type of **external-to-internal** or **North-South** load balancing is the most common scenario, you can also use Edge-LB for load balancing and workload distribution when both the clients requesting access and the services available are both running inside of the DC/OS cluster.
 This type of **internal-only** or **East-West** load balancing is most often managed through the DC/OS networking layer (`dcos-net`) by the distributed layer-4 load balancer `dcos-l4lb` (previously known as Minuteman).
 For more information about the network stack and using the native layer-4 load balancer, see [load balancing](/1.13/networking/#load-balancing).